UBC-FRESH/nemora/docs/howto/synthesis.md

 exactly; otherwise, the command truncates whichever list is longer and prints a warning.
 The output GeoJSON stores both the sampled template area and the actual polygon area so downstream workflows can reconcile differences.

+Behind the scenes the CLI calls `nemora.synthesis.exporters.export_stand_geojson_from_polygons`, which you can also import directly if you want to stitch polygons + samples inside a notebook or custom workflow.

 ## Helper module (`nemora.synthesis.helpers`)